bguo068/qrgen/Readme.md

 # qrgen

-`qrgen` is a simple command-line tool for generating QR code PNG images.
+`qrgen` is a simple command-line tool for generating QR code PNG images based on the [`qrcode-generator`](https://github.com/magiclen/qrcode-generator) crate

 ## Features
 - Generate QR codes from any input string, such as URLs, text, or other data.